Super Lawyers

 Allergist Education and Licensing

-Immunologists or allergists must first obtain a medical degree from an accredited medical school.
-After med school allergists must go through a 3-year resident training program in either pediatrics or internal medicine.
+Immunologists or allergists must obtain a medical degree from an accredited medical school.
+After medical school, allergists must undergo a 3-year resident training program in either pediatrics or internal medicine.

-Once they successfully complete this training, candidates must take and pass the exam of the American Board of Pediatrics or the American Board of Internal Medicine.
-Upon successful completion of these requirements, a pediatric or internal medicine doctor can become an allergist/immunologist by completing an additional 2-year fellowship in the field.
+Once they complete this training, candidates must take and pass the American Board of Pediatrics or the American Board of Internal Medicine exam.
+Upon completing these requirements, a pediatric or internal medicine doctor can become an allergist/immunologist by completing an additional 2-year fellowship in the field.

-Becoming a "board certified" allergist/immunologist is achieved by taking and passing the certification exam of the American Board of Allergy and Immunology.
+Becoming a “board certified” allergist/immunologist is achieved by taking and passing the American Board of Allergy and Immunology certification exam.

 Allergists and immunologists can further distinguish themselves by becoming a Fellow of the American Academy of Allergy, Asthma & Immunology.
 Allergists with this distinction will carry the "AAAI" designation after the "M.D." in their credentials.

-Most of what allergists and immunologists do involves outpatient care and treatment as opposed to hospital work.
-Many allergist and immunologists can also be found working in the research and development field.
+Most of what allergists and immunologists do involves outpatient care and treatment instead of hospital work.
+Many allergists and immunologists can also be found working in the research and development field.

-Allergists and immunologists are generally engaged in diagnosing, treating and managing children and adult patients with certain types of allergy and immune conditions such as:
+Allergists and immunologists are generally engaged in diagnosing, treating, and managing children and adult patients with certain types of allergies and immune conditions, such as:

-• Asthma, sinusitis, occupation lung problems, rhinitis and other diseases and disorders involving the respiratory tract
+• Asthma, sinusitis, occupational lung problems, rhinitis, and other diseases and disorders involving the respiratory tract

 • Skin allergies like dermatitis, urticaria, and angioedema

-• Immune system diseases like primary immune deficiency, combination immune deficiency syndromes, antibody deficiencies, phagocytic cell problems, and acquired immune deficiency (AIDS) from the HIV virus.
+• Immune system diseases like primary immune deficiency, combination immune deficiency syndromes, antibody deficiencies, phagocytic cell problems, and acquired immune deficiency (AIDS) from HIV.

 • Autoimmune response diseases or auto-inflammatory conditions